hkxiao/zs-cosod/readme.md

     ```
  3. **Test and evalutation**

-       Download the ckeckpoints of TSDN and SAM from [google-drive](https://drive.google.com/file/d/1viHjcuH0Ski67_zkgsQxAEhKL0Yf8Av8/view?usp=sharing) | [BaiduYun](https://pan.baidu.com/s/1YkWOjFNbtPjZs0VhROpZTA) (fetch code: utef).
+       Download the ckeckpoints of TSDN and SAM from [google-drive](https://drive.google.com/file/d/1YsvhQtqQyfjf-OMsA36uPefc2qAZnHxV/view?usp=drive_link) | [BaiduYun](https://pan.baidu.com/s/1mp8byGsBb3MpFdap-JEIig) (fetch code: be34).
 Place the **ckpt** folder in the main directory.
 Here is a command example of testing our model (test CoSal2015 with vit-base backbone).
     ```
     1. sh sd-dino/extract_feat.sh (Feature Extraction by StableDiffusion-1.5 and DINOv2-base)
     2. sh TSDN/inference_sod.sh (Saliency Map Generation by Unsupervised TSDN)